jdber1/opendrop/paper/paper.md

 are ubiquitous in nature and in many manufacturing processes.
 The common surface (or interface) between two fluids that do not mix exists in a state of tension, an intrinsic property known as interfacial tension.
-Another fundamental property of interest when the interface between two fluids is also in contact with a surface (for example a water drop resting on a leaf) is the contact angle, which describes how liquids spread on a surface – vital information for dynamic liquid-solid processes such as coating and painting.
+The contact angle is another fundamental property of interest when the interface between two fluids is also in contact with a surface, for example a water drop resting on a leaf.
+The contact angle is dependent on the surface energy of the solid and describes how liquids spread on a surface – vital information for dynamic liquid-solid processes such as coating and painting.